statengeneraal/laws-markdown/verdrag/verdrag/van/de/raad/van/europa/inzake/bestrijding/van/mensenhandel/BWBV0004138/README.md

 ### Article  28

-####Protection of victims, witnesses and collaborators with the judical authorities
+####Protection of victims, witnesses and collaborators with the judicial authorities

 1. Each Party shall adopt such legislative or other measures as may be necessary to provide effective and appropriate protection from potential retaliation or intimidation in particular during and after investigation and prosecution of perpetrators, for: